TheAfroOfDoom/the-first-omnic-crisis/theafroofdoom/entity/hostile/titan/move/rotate/counter-clockwise/initialize/README.md

 # initialize
+Initializes scores, tags, and plays the sound for the Titan Rotate Counter-Clockwise ability based on its rotation score.
     - 0: Initializes scores, tags, and plays the sound for the Titans who want to Rotate Counter-Clockwise with a rotation score of 0.

     - 1: Initializes scores, tags, and plays the sound for the Titans who want to Rotate Counter-Clockwise with a rotation score of 1.